biostat-duan-lab/UNSemblePRS/README.md

 ## Installation

 UNSemblePRS is **not** currently available on CRAN.
-To use it, clone this repository and source the main utility file directly.
+To use it, please clone this repository and source the main utility file directly.

 **1. Clone the repository**